Modelships.de Historic Ship Models

 The sculpture work was done under the guidance of master carver Christian Precht.

 From 1669 the ship served as an escort vessel on voyages to Malaga, Cadiz, Lisbon and north till Spitsbergen.
 In October 1683, on a trip to Cadiz, suddenly a fire started in the forecastle and rapidly spread throughout the vessel.
 The fire eventually reached the gunpowder depot and caused a terrible explosion that destroyed the ship.
-Admiral Berent Jakobsen Karpfanger, 42 of 170 crew members, and 22 of 50 soldiers lost their lives.
+Admiral Berent Jakobsen Karpfanger and 66 of his men lost their lives.

 To replace the lost convoy ship a new Wapen von Hamburg was built in 1686 and 1687, which was used until 1719.